jpmorganchase/inference-server/README.md

 # inference-server

-Pluggable Python HTTP web service (WSGI) for real-time AI/ML model inference compatible with Amazon SageMaker.
+Deploy your AI/ML model to Amazon SageMaker for real-time inference using your own Docker container image.

 :blue_book: Documentation: https://inference-server.readthedocs.io